-Faculty, students or staff who are concerned about a student displaying mild to moderate levels of distress should complete a Person of Concern Report and submit it to the Director of Counseling Services and the Chief of the University Police Department.
+Faculty, students or staff who are concerned about a student displaying mild to moderate levels of distress should complete a Person of Concern Report and submit it to the Director of Counseling Services and the Director of University Police.
 The Person of Concern Report form is located on the Counseling Services webpage and the University Police Department webpage of the UAM website.

-NOTE: The UBIT process does not replace faculty class-room management, disciplinary processes, or University Police Department action.
+NOTE: The UBIT process does not replace faculty classroom management, disciplinary processes, or University Police Department action.